-In addition to MailChimp's built in tracking opens for opens and clicks you can also add some third party tracking options.
-You'll find all tracking options on the Setup step of the Campaign Builder under the Tracking drop down.
-Simply check the options you'd like to enable before moving on to the Design step.
+In addition to MailChimp's built in tracking for opens and clicks, you can also add some third party tracking options found in the Tracking section on the Setup step of the Campaign Builder.
+Check the options you'd like to enable before moving on to the Template step.

 If you use Google Analytics on your website, you can add Google Analytics tracking to your MailChimp campaigns to track clicks from your campaigns all the way to purchases on your website.
 If you want to track purchases, you'll also want to be sure Google Analytics is set up to track conversions.

 If you'd like to add Google Analytics tracking to your MailChimp campaigns manually instead of using our built-in integration, you'll need to use Google's resources to create a bit of custom tracking code.
 This is a great way to include Google Analytics tracking in just the HTML version of your MailChimp campaign while leaving it out of the plain-text version.

 For more information on how to set up Google Analytics tracking manually, take a look at the following support pages from Google:

 Once you've added your Google Analytics tracking code and sent your MailChimp campaign, you'll be able to view the campaign stats in your Google Analytics account.

 It's important to note that Google Analytics links will not work if there's a space added to the end of the URL in the campaign.
 If you're having a problem getting results, check and make sure that a space hasn't accidentally been placed at the end of the URL.

 When you use MailChimp's Ecommerce360 feature, we make it possible to track individual visitors to your website from your MailChimp campaigns, capture order information, and pass it all it back to MailChimp.
 From there you can view purchase details, conversions, and total sales on the Reports page in your account.
 You'll even be able set up segments based on your subscribers' purchase activity.